Background

 Fully comprehensive insurance offers the most complete protection.
 It covers everything included in third party, fire and theft, plus damage to your own car - even if an accident is your fault.

-Most comprehensive policies also include benefits like courtesy car while yours is being repaired, windscreen cover, personal belongings cover, and legal expenses cover.
+Most comprehensive policies also include benefits like a courtesy car while yours is being repaired, windscreen cover, personal belongings cover and legal expenses cover.

 For new drivers with newer cars, or those who want maximum peace of mind, comprehensive insurance is usually the best choice.
-It's also often required if you're financing your car through a loan or finance agreement.
+It is also often required if you are financing your car through a loan or finance agreement.

 Not sure what all these terms mean?
-Check out our car insurance glossary for clear explanations of every term you need to know.
+Check out our car insurance terms and jargon glossary for clear explanations of every term you need to know.

 Why is First Car Insurance So Expensive?

-Several factors contribute to high premiums for new drivers:
+Several factors contribute to high premiums for insurance for new drivers.

-Read our comprehensive guide on young drivers insurance for detailed strategies to reduce costs if you're aged 17-24.
+Read our comprehensive guide on car insurance for young drivers aged 17-24 for detailed strategies to reduce costs if you are aged 17-24.

 What Affects Your Car Insurance Premium?